 If you want to choose the perfect shade of lipstick, think about sweet cream, milk chocolate and espresso.
 Then take a tour of your jewelry box.

 Confused?
 Don’t be.
-ArtistryTM Global Makeup Artist Rick DiCecca said those things are key first steps in selecting the shade that will light up your look instead of one that will stand out for all the wrong reasons.
+ArtistryTM Creative Director of Makeup Design Rick DiCecca said those things are key first steps in selecting the shade that will light up your look instead of one that will stand out for all the wrong reasons.

 “Choosing the best shades of lipstick for your skin tone starts with knowing your skin’s level of intensity and its undertone,” Rick said.